3 Days, 30 Attractions, 30 Miles

 Explore Lexington at the pace and rhythm of hoof-beats.

-Oak Grove Cemetery honors more than 3,000 people including General Thomas “Stonewall” Jackson, 144 Confederate veterans, two Virginia governors, and Margaret Junkin Preston, “the Civil War Poet Laureate of the South.”
-Book a Haunting Tales Ghost Tour to delve into the city’s eerie past.
+History lovers will appreciate Oak Grove Cemetery, the final resting place of General Thomas “Stonewall” Jackson, Confederate veterans, Virginia governors, and poet Margaret Junkin Preston.
+For after-dark shivers, book a Haunting Tales Ghost Tour to explore Lexington’s eerie past.

 Tours of the house focus on Jackson’s civilian life as a professor, church leader, businessman, and husband.

 The Chessie Nature Trail connects Lexington and Buena Vista, two delightful Virginia Main Street Communities that straddle I-81.
-The seven-mile trail is located along the former Chesapeake and Ohio Railroad right of way.
-Walk or run; the trail isn’t bike-friendly due to gates along the trail.
-Birds, plants, and animals are abundant—including cows, since the trail passes through some active cattle farms.
+The seven-mile trail is is ideal for walking or cycling the former Chesapeake and Ohio Railroad right of way along the Maury River.

 Glen Maury Park offers bike, kayak, and tube rentals.

 Meander the River Walk alongside Maury River.
 See the Paxton House, a National Historic Place built between 1828 and 1831.
-Roll onto or hike alongside the Blue Ridge Parkway for spectacular views along what’s billed as “America’s Favorite Drive.”
-The famed Appalachian Trail is just nine miles outside of town; take the opportunity to step onto the storied path that connects Georgia and Maine.
+Attend an event at Southern Virginia University, or roll onto or hike alongside the Blue Ridge Parkway for spectacular views along what’s billed as “America’s Favorite Drive.”
+The famed Appalachian Trail is just nine miles outside of town.

+Northern Rockbridge blends rural beauty with distinctive attractions.
 Virginia Horse Center is a world-class, 600-acre equestrian event facility with eight barns, 11 show rings, two arenas, a cross-country jumping course, and huge coliseum.
-Over 80 events take place each year, including horse shows, rodeos, the Rockbridge Regional Fair & Expo, and more.
+Over 80 events take place each year, including horse shows, rodeos, and Balloons Over Rockbridge Hot Air Balloon Festival.

-Hull’s Drive-In Theatre, a local landmark since the 1950s, boasts the area’s largest movie screen.
+Catch a double feature at Hull’s Drive-In Theatre, a beloved local landmark since the 1950s, boasts the area’s largest movie screen.
 Movies start about 20 minutes after sunset.
-Watch a double feature sitting in your car while listening via speakers or on radio broadcast 88.1FM.

 Hull’s Drive-In has been entertaining the public for over 50 years.